aaditya29/DNAgnosis/explanation.md

 - Introns are **non-coding regions** of a gene, meaning they do not contain the instructions for building a protein.
 - They are located _between_ the exons.
-- The image uses a helpful analogy: **"If watching a movie, introns would be ads in the movie."** Just like ads are present within a movie but are not part of the main story, introns are present within a gene but are not part of the protein-coding instructions.
+- Using analogy we can understand this by **"If watching a movie, introns would be ads in the movie."** Just like ads are present within a movie but are not part of the main story, introns are present within a gene but are not part of the protein-coding instructions.

 ### From Gene to Mature mRNA: The Splicing Process